Oh sure, there’s all the beautiful furniture and the vintage home décor and the really funky one-of-a-kind finds.

 Here’s a picture of Mom and me in front of our booth.
 Do you love our All Things New Again t-shirts?
 Those were my sister Colleen’s great idea for a Christmas present last year.
 She even had little ones made for the kiddos.

-I spent the weekend painting and answering questions about American Paint Company’s all-natural clay chalk and mineral paint.
+I spent the weekend painting and answering questions about how to paint furniture.

-I LOVE talking about this paint.
-I tell people how it has no stinky fumes and ZERO harmful chemicals, how it is so healthy and safe that I paint on my kitchen counter while my little boy plays Legos on the floor.
+I LOVE talking about painted furniture.
+I tell people how the paint lines we sell at All Things New Again have no stinky fumes and ZERO harmful chemicals, how it is so healthy and safe that I paint on my kitchen counter while my little boy plays Legos on the floor.
 Then (after I step on a few Legos and say some bad words) I just wipe off my counter and make lunch.
 No worries.

-I also tell people how EASY this paint is to use.
+I also tell people how EASY our paint is to use.
 No stripping.
 No sanding.
 No priming.
 No problem!
 Just shake the can, open it up and start painting.

 On Sunday I was working on an old yellow Ikea-like chair.
-I had already basecoated the entire chair with Waistcoat, a new spring green color from APC’s Ellis Collection, when my parents’ next-door neighbors arrived with their 8-year-old daughter, Chetana.
+I had already basecoated the entire chair with a funky lime green color when my parents’ next-door neighbors arrived with their 8-year-old daughter, Chetana.

-Chetana wanted to help me paint so I opened a can of Peacock (a brilliant teal color, also from APC’s Ellis Collection) and handed her a brush.
+Chetana wanted to help me paint so I opened a can of Peacock and handed her a brush.
 She applied the paint with a light hand so lots of the green showed through the teal.
 Here she is at work.

 “This looks really pretty,” I told her.
 “Sometimes I paint lightly like that instead of covering the first color completely because I like the way the two colors look together.”